My Tongue Is Itchy! Could It Be an Allergic Reaction or Something Else?

 You don’t need to avoid these foods.
 Since heat destroys the itch-causing proteins, cooking these foods eliminates symptoms and stops that scratchy tongue feeling.
 If you think you may have OAS, start a food diary to track what you eat and when you have allergic reactions.
 This diary can help you pinpoint the specific foods causing your symptoms.

 Oral allergies are not the same as food allergies.
 A food allergy affects other areas of your body, including your skin, lungs, and gastrointestinal tract.
-Oral allergies are localized to your mouth, and the symptoms are often mild.
-They also resolve quickly.
+Oral allergies are localized to your mouth, and the symptoms are often mild and resolve quickly.

 In rare circumstances, food and severe oral allergies can trigger anaphylaxis.
 A dangerous, life-threatening reaction, anaphylaxis causes hives, trouble breathing, swelling, and rapid heartbeat.
-If you experience any of these symptoms, even if the trigger isn’t clear, seek emergency medical attention at once.
+If you experience any of these symptoms, even if the trigger isn’t clear, seek emergency medical attention immediately.

 When food doesn’t seem to be causing the issue, there may be other problems causing your tongue to itch, including: